What your athletes should be eating

 So, what does our 50-kg athlete require in terms of carbohydrates, fats, and protein?

 Our 50kg athlete requires: 343 grams of Carbohydrates, 80 grams of fat, and 78 grams of protein

 The types of fat

 The nature of the fat depends on the type of fatty acids, which make up the triglycerides.
 All fats contain both saturated and unsaturated fatty acids but are usually described as 'saturated' or 'unsaturated' according to the proportion of fatty acids present.
 As a rough guide, saturated fat is generally solid at room temperature and tends to be animal fats.
 Unsaturated fats are liquid at room temperature and are usually vegetable fats - there are exceptions, e.g. palm oil, a vegetable oil that contains a high percentage of saturated fatty acids.

 The types of carbohydrates

 Your digestive system converts the carbohydrates in food into glucose, a form of sugar carried in the blood and transported to cells for energy.
 The glucose, in turn, is broken down into carbon dioxide and water.
 Any glucose not used by the cells is converted into glycogen - another form of carbohydrate that is stored in the muscles and liver.
 However, the body's glycogen capacity is limited to about 350 grams; once this maximum has been reached, any excess glucose is quickly converted into fat.
-Base your main meal with the bulk on the your plate filled with carbohydrates and small amounts of protein such as meat, poultry and fish.
+Base your main meal with the bulk on your plate filled with carbohydrates and small amounts of protein such as meat, poultry, and fish.